shoninouye/DataVisualization_Uber_R/README.md

 ## Abstract
 This repo is dedicated to create data visualization for uber and other for-hire vehicle pickups in New York City.
 We used datasets from [Kaggle](https://www.kaggle.com/fivethirtyeight/uber-pickups-in-new-york-city).
+The goal of this project was to visualize the data in different ways and point out any interesting discoveries.

 Base Code | Base Name